chomupashchuk/delete-file-home-assistant/README.md

 ```

 #### Example 4
-Delete files (even if creates less than a second ago) including files in subfolders (empty subfolders shall also be removed) except `important.txt` and `important.db` files when scanning folder `/config/test`:
+Delete files (even if creates less than a second ago) including files in subfolders (empty subfolders shall also be removed) except `important.txt` and `important.db` files (nothe that names must match exactly and it is case sensitive) when scanning folder `/config/test`:
 ```
 service: delete.files_in_folder
 data: